01fri/python-assignments/week_03/README.md

 - I experimented with different formats
 - Trying to relate the visual to the content of the poem
 - Compare to last week, I try to add more designs to each variation.
-- For instance, the first experienment(the table) is given with a slight different design;
-- there is one more variation at the end, which comes with vertical single column script, like traditional Chinese script.
+- There is one more variation added at the end, which is formated in a vertical single column, like traditional Chinese script.

 <br/>
 <br/>